 These samples were measured using both apertures and with an average of four readings or two readings.
 The values shown in bold are all equal or less than 0.15 Delta E CMS, which is a good technique.
 The values not in bold are the ones that exceed 0.15.

 When we only do two readings or we measure in a small aperture view, we exceed values when we work with fewer readings or a small area view.
 In general, the larger the area and the more readings we average, the smaller the Delta E CMS values reporting will be.

 What UV condition should you use for color measurement?

-Should you calibrate your instrument for UV?
+Should you calibrate your color measurement instrument for UV?
 Should you include UV?
 Should you exclude it?
 In general, many brand programs recommend measuring color samples with UV excluded.

 When we talk about optical brighteners, white materials or fluorescent white materials that are treated with whitening agents, the recommendation is to calibrate the instrument for UV.

-What are the impacts of different instrument geometries?
+What are the impacts of different color measurement instrument geometries?

 You might already know that there is no compatibility between a spherical geometry and a directional geometry.
 Most brands recommend diffuse 8-degree geometry, but if some of their suppliers are measured with 45/0, there will not be good agreement between the two measurements.

 For this reason, another important aspect to consider when communicating color digitally is using the same geometries.